CsabaDu/CsabaDu.DynamicTestData/README.md

   - Small README.md corrections and visual refactorings.

 #### **Version 1.2.2** (2025-04-03)
-  - **Changed**: TestData refactored: ExitMode property is initialized in the constructor signature.
+  - **Changed**: TestData refactored: `ExitMode` and `Result` properties are initialized in the constructor signature.
 TestDataReturns and TestDataThrows follow this change.
 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue if you have any suggestions or bug reports.